OsikeB/eCommerce-Website/README.md

 <h2>Introduction</h2>

-Customers will be able to add, remove and also clear items selected in the cart with a click of button.
-Paypal checkout was also integrated for customers to purchase their product of choice
+Customers are able to Login, add, remove and also clear items selected in the cart with a click of button.
+Paypal checkout has been integrated for customers to purchase their product of choice

 <h2>Technologies Used</h2>